minoshim/qasMHD/README.md

 # qasMHD
-Quasi all-speed magnetohydrodynamic (qasMHD) simulation code is a C++ package for solving compressible MHD equations with a finite-difference method.
+Quasi all-speed magnetohydrodynamic (qasMHD) simulation code is a C++ package for solving compressible MHD equations with a finite-difference method.<br>
 The qasMHD code has the characteristics of:
 - up to 4th order accuracy in space and 3rd order accuracy in time;
 - shock capturing by approximate Riemann solvers, including state-of-the-art low-dissipation all-speed solvers[^1][^2];